tastyigniter/docs/extend/widgets.md

 Dashboard widgets in TastyIgniter are used to display information on the admin dashboard.
 They are similar to form widgets but are designed to be used on the dashboard page.
 Dashboard widgets can be registered in the [Extension class](../extend/extensions#extension-class).

-Dashboard widget classes are located in the extension's `src/DashboardWidgets` directory.
+Dashboard widget classes are located in the `src/DashboardWidgets` directory of an extension.
 Similarly to all form widgets, dashboard widgets can also include assets and partials.
 Here's an example:

 ```yaml
 author/